-Google My Business pages are your front door step to local clients.
+Google Business Profile Previously Known As Google My Business pages are your front doorstep to local clients.
 It pays to make a good impression because, well, it’s the first impression that matters.
-Since nearly 50% of businesses receive more than 1,000 views on Google search each month, optimizing GMBs has become perhaps the most important component of local SEO.
+Since nearly 50% of businesses receive more than 1,000 views on Google search each month, optimizing Google Business Profile has become perhaps the most important component of local SEO.

 There are numerous ways you should be optimizing your GMB for your particular business, including adding an enticing business description, accurate and complete service listings, and filling out all other details in the Info section.
 Today, we are talking about one area that many marketers overlook, the use of images and how important they are for ranking in Google.

 With the rise of Google’s machine learning technology in recent years, it’s not necessarily about the words that are on the page but more about the visuals and branding components being used.
 Perhaps no examples are better than of image usage.

 Google’s Vision API gives you the ability to drag and drop images of your business to “see” how Google views them.
 This provides clarity to the Google puzzle and shows you what types of images work and which types may not work.

 For example, a local plumber will obviously want to use photos of workers on the job.
 Images of drains being fixed, pipes being tightened, bathtubs, showers, and other plumbing-related imagery are key to telling Google unequivocally that you are a plumbing company.

 Then there’s the step of adding these images onto your GMB in the correct manner.
 You’ll want to add each image to the appropriate section of your GMB photo area.
 Ideally, you’ll have photos for “at work,” “team,” and “identity.”